littleosbook/littleosbook/segmentation.md

 ~~~

 If the content of the `eax` register is the address to such a struct, then the
-GDT can be loaded with assembly code shown below:
+GDT can be loaded with the assembly code shown below:

 ~~~ {.nasm}
     lgdt [eax]